Roots and Radishes

 1. Step 4: Serve it up alongside any lunch or dinner!
 We love it with grilled food like these turkey burgers with tzatziki or on the side of an egg salad sandwich for lunch.

-Grilling out tonight?
-Let's bring on the summer vibes with more low-effort sides like watermelon berry fruit salad, corn on the cob, refreshing cucumber vinegar salad or creamy cucumber salad with yogurt, or even the leftover pasta salad that's already in your fridge.
+In summer, though, I love to pair it with more low-effort sides on a grilling out night.
+Think watermelon berry fruit salad, corn on the cob, easy cucumber vinegar salad or creamy cucumber salad with yogurt, or even the leftover pasta salad that's already in your fridge.

 Tera's Sustainability Tips

-• Lettuce storage for longevity - Did you get your lettuce from a CSA or farmers market?
-I highly recommend washing right away!
+• Lettuce storage for longevity - If you grab lettuce from a CSA or farmers market, wash it right away.
 I use a salad spinner and then place the dry leaves in a reusable bag or container lined with reusable paper towel.

 More No-Cook Summer Sides